 Unlike many hardshells, the Outdoor Research Interstellar forgoes Gore-Tex for an in-house material: 3-layer AscentShell.
-We’ve tested this fabric in the past with OR’s Realm and Skyward jackets, and found it to be surprisingly weatherproof.
-The stretchy softshell-like feel of the AscentShell was an initial concern, but my fears were quieted during a particularly rainy day in the Alaskan wilderness.
+We’ve tested this fabric in the past with OR’s Realm and Skyward jackets and found it to be solidly weatherproof.
+The stretchy, softshell-like feel of the AscentShell was an initial concern, but my fears were quieted during a particularly rainy day in the Alaskan wilderness.
 The Interstellar kept me dry as I hiked through a non-stop downpour, which turned to wet, heavy snow as we arrived in camp.
 As temperatures dropped quickly and I continued to sweat while frantically pitching the tents, the Interstellar admirably wicked moisture while keeping the elements at bay.
 All in all, while AscentShell isn’t intended to match Gore-Tex in all-out protection—they’re aiming for balance with excellent breathability—it’s proven to be a strong performer.

 We’ve mentioned this before, but it’s hard to discuss waterproofness without also addressing breathability.
 The two are often at odds—while a plastic bag might keep you dry, it would also turn clammy and damp quickly once you start moving.
 For a shell to breathe, the air outside has to be colder and drier than the air inside.
 Put another way, you have to start sweating—making the inside of the jacket humid and warm—for moisture to permeate the membrane and start evaporating.
 While we all dream of a jacket that wicks away moisture before we even start to feel sweaty, that’s asking a lot of a material.
 Gore-Tex shines in this arena, but does OR’s AscentShell material stack up?